 The "measurement, modeling, and manipulation" approach that has characterized engineering disciplines based on the physical and chemical sciences is now drawing on the molecular and cellular life sciences as well.
 The Department of Biological Engineering was founded in 1998 as a new MIT academic unit with an emphasis on integrating molecular and cellular biosciences with a quantitative, systems-oriented engineering analysis and synthesis approach.

-The biotechnology industry includes several LGO partners such as Amgen Inc., Sanofi, and Novartis AG. internship projects are generated with targeted content to meet Biological Engineering requirements.
-Novartis and Sanofi provide a number of international internships for the LGO cohort.
+The biotechnology industry includes several LGO partners such as Amgen Inc., Pfizer, and Sanofi.
+Internship projects are generated with targeted content to meet Biological Engineering requirements.
+International internships for LGO students in Biological Engineering may be available.

 Through the support of LGO industry partners who wish to invest in future leaders in bioengineering, LGO students enrolled in the Department of Biological Engineering will receive a generous fellowship.
 For the most current information on the LGO fellowship, visit our program costs page.